Analytic Bergman operators in the semiclassical limit: Introduction

+where the coefficients $b_j$ are smooth functions on $X$, and the symbol $\sim$ stands for asymptotic expansion with respect to the powers of the small parameter $\frac{1}{k}$, in the $\Cinf$ topology.
+See for instance the expository works~\cite{berndtsson03}, \cite{ma-marinescu}, and the references therein.
+In~\cite{zelditch98}, this expansion was used to obtain approximations of arbitrary Kähler metrics by Fubini-Study metrics obtained via the Kodaira embeddings; this result, which can be seen as a semiclassical interpretation of some constructions by Donaldson~\cite{Donaldson96}, is now called the Tian-Yau-Zelditch theorem, see~\cite{Phong-Sturm07}.

+Since then, there has been an intense activity on getting a better understanding of the expansion of $K(x,y;k)$ --- including the analysis away from the diagonal $x=y$, applying it to new more general settings, and exploring new applications.
+For instance, in~\cite{Song-Zelditch10}, the authors show that the local Bergman expansion can yield approximation results on global geometric objects like geodesics in the space of Kähler metrics.
+Recently, a very interesting program about ``partial'' Bergman kernels has been started, where one considers the projections on specific subspaces of holomorphic functions, see~\cite{Zelditch-Zhou19}.
+The robustness of the Bergman expansion manifests itself in the way that several authors have been able to generalise it to the non-Kähler symplectic manifolds (see~\cite{Charles2016} for a very general treatment, and~\cite{kordyukov18} for the use of the Bochner Laplacian for obtaining analogues of the spaces $H^0(X; L^k)$).

-Since then, there has been an intense activity on getting a better understanding of this expansion: extending it away from the diagonal in $X\times X$, estimating the growth of the coefficients, extending to $\Cinf$-smooth or $\mathscr{C}^k$ metrics on $X$, etc. See for instance the expository works~\cite{berndtsson03}, \cite{ma-marinescu}, and the references therein.
-Here, we wish to consider the issue of the relationships between the analyticity of the metric on $L$ and optimal estimates for $b_k$ on or off the diagonal.
+In this paper, we wish to consider the issue of the relationships between the analyticity of the metric on $L$ and optimal estimates for $b_k$ on or off the diagonal.
 The question has raised recent interest, see for instance the articles~\cite{christ-13}, \cite{christ-13b}, \cite{hezari-lu-xu17}.
-In this last paper, the authors prove that, if the metric is analytic, the estimate $\abs{\tilde b_k(x,y)} \leq C^k k!^2$ holds locally uniformly near the diagonal in $X\times X$, where $\tilde b_k$ is the holomorphic extension of $b_k$.
-But they also conjecture that a stronger, more natural estimate
+In this last paper, the authors prove that, if the metric is analytic (in which case the functions $b_k$ are analytic on $X$), the estimate $\abs{\tilde b_k(x,y)} \leq C^k k!^2$ holds locally uniformly near the diagonal in $X\times X$, where $\tilde b_k$ is the holomorphic extension of $b_k$.
+But they also present the conjecture formulated by Zelditch in 2014 that a stronger, more natural estimate

 could hold, and relate various debates on this issue.
-One of our main results, Theorem~\ref{theo:line-bundle} below, settles the question in a positive way, showing that the more natural version~\eqref{equ:natural-analytic-estimate} is correct.
+This question was also asked to us by S. Zelditch and L. Charles in 2014 and 2016.
+One of our main results, Theorem~\ref{theo:line-bundle} below, settles the conjecture in a positive way, showing that the more natural version~\eqref{equ:natural-analytic-estimate} is correct and hence that we have exponentially accurate approximations.
+As a consequence of the existence of such asymptotics, the Bergman kernel admit lower and upper bounds of the form $k^ne^{-k d^2(x,y)/C}$.
+Recently, the upper bound has been obtained independently by Hezari and Xu~\cite{hezari-xu18}, and an alternative approach to Theorem \ref{theo:line-bundle} was proposed in~\cite{deleporte18,charles2019analytic,hezari2019property}.